Migration and Society

 - Reflections invites critical reflections (maximum 5,000 words) on migration research and teaching;

-- Curated Interventions includes photo essays and other creative representations of migration;
+- Creative Encounters includes photo essays and other creative representations of migration;

 - Book Reviews (800 words for single book reviews, 1,300 to 1,4000 words for two books, 1,500 to 1,600 words for three books) conclude each issue.

 Please refer to the Berghahn journal contributors' page for general information and guidelines regarding topics such as article usage and permissions for Berghahn journal article authors.

 Any inquiries should be sent to the editors, Mette Louise Berg, Elena Fiddian-Qasmiyeh and Johanna L. Waters, at firstname.lastname@example.org or email@example.com.

 Authors published in Migration and Society: Advances in Research (ARMS) certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to blind peer review by qualified scholars in the field.
 While the publishers and the editorial board make every effort to see that no inaccurate or misleading data, opinions, or statements appear in this journal, they wish to make clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor(s) concerned.
 For a more detailed explanation concerning these qualifications and responsibilities, please see the complete ARMS ethics statement.